The History of the London Bus

 The buses that are seen today in London aren’t the ones that were always around and there is quite a story to tell behind it and how it all started.
 Did you know that London buses are red because the General Omnibus Company in 1907 wanted to stand out from the other independent companies?
 Here is all you need to know about how London buses came into being and what type of services they provide in the present day.

-In 1855 an organisation was formed, called the London General Omnibus Company, and it was their duty to manage all the horse-drawn bus services in London at the time, preventing problems and making sure everything is working the right way.
+In 1855 an organisation was formed, called the London General Omnibus Company, and it was their duty to manage all the horse-drawn bus services in London at the time, preventing problems and making sure everything was working the right way.

 The last horse-drawn omnibus was seen in 1914 and then 1919 saw the rise of steam buses which were more of the modern option at the time due to the advancements in technology.
 This was soon out of practice due to the new motor buses which were even more efficient.
-The London General Omnibus Company became part of the London Passenger Transport Board and their division became known simple as London Transport.
+The London General Omnibus Company became part of the London Passenger Transport Board and their division became known simply as London Transport.

-It wasn't until in 1906 that numbers were first used on buses to differentiate them and the routes that they would normally take.
-Independent bus companies would use a number and letter for their buses which but in 1924, the Metropolitan Police were given the authority to choose numbers for each bus depending on the bus but this led to much confusion and problems for these companies.
+It wasn't until 1906 that numbers were first used on buses to differentiate them and the routes that they would normally take.
+Independent bus companies would use a number and letter for their buses but in 1924, the Metropolitan Police were given the authority to choose numbers for each bus depending on the bus but this led to much confusion and problems for these companies.

 In 1933, the London Transport Passenger Act saw to it that this authority was taken from the Metropolitan Police due to the confusion it caused, and handed back to the owners of the bus companies that in turn made sure everything was back in order.

-In the year 2000, the ownership of London buses was changed from the London Regional Transport which was controlled by the government to Transport for London, or TFL, which is the Mayor of London’s own transport organisation and continues to be run by them today.
+In the year 2000, the ownership of London buses was changed from the London Regional Transport which was controlled by the government to Transport for London, or TFL, which is the Mayor of London’s transport organisation and continues to be run by them today.

 London is so vast that there isn’t simply one kind of bus service operating around the city.
 Here are the different kinds of bus services that can be taken advantage of in London, as the transport here comes in a wide range of services to suit everybody's needs.

 Local buses are the most common type of bus and are based everywhere in London not just in the city.
-These buses follow designated routes and take people to local places on a daily basis making it a suitable option for daily commuting.
-Adults must pay a full fair using an Oyster card but children and teenagers up to the age of eighteen are given a Zip card enabling to have free bus travel and discounted London Underground travel.
+These buses follow designated routes and take people to local places daily making it a suitable option for daily commuting.
+Adults must pay a full fair using an Oyster card but children and teenagers up to the age of eighteen are given a Zip card enabling them to have free bus travel and discounted London Underground travel.
 The buses come in a variety of models and types, some being double-decker whereas some are single.

 Night buses first started running in 1913 and are useful for those who might have finished somewhere late and are unable to get a regular bus home because they aren’t running in those hours.
 The night bus is a transport service that runs when other regular buses do not.

-London also has a small number of electric buses, making this is a more environmentally friendly option, but this kind of technology is still being tested to see if it can actually replace the buses that are in use today.
+London also has a small number of electric buses, making this a more environmentally friendly option, but this kind of technology is still being tested to see if it can actually replace the buses that are in use today.

 London buses have become so iconic that they have become a large part of the London souvenir industry.
 There are bus key chains, magnets and many other wonderful souvenirs that are designed to replicate the famous red buses that are commonly seen zooming around the city.
 So if you want to treat someone special to some super cool London souvenirs, the Double Decker bus design always makes a wonderful gift idea.

 There is even a restaurant called the JustFab Food Bus in London which operates from a converted Double Decker bus, giving a stylish and humorous feel to the place, thus making it a great day out for people who appreciate a tasty work of art or two.
-They serve burgers and other delicious options that are definitely worth looking into if you are visiting London or simply want somewhere good to eat that’s different from regular restaurants.
+They serve burgers and other delicious options that are worth looking into if you are visiting London or simply want somewhere good to eat that’s different from regular restaurants.

-Buses are also used a way to advertise upcoming movies amongst other things, they are normally painted or fitted with banners in order to fulfil their purpose and thousands of people get to see them on a daily basis.
+Buses are also used as a way to advertise upcoming movies amongst other things, they are normally painted or fitted with banners in order to fulfil their purpose and thousands of people get to see them on a daily basis.